manuGil/online-core/docs/source/data-entry.rst

 Task 3
-   In QGIS, go to Project > Snapping Options and enable Snapping mode.
+   In QGIS, go to :guilabel:`Project` > :guilabel:`Spaning Options` and enable :guilabel:`Snapping mode`.
 Enter a tolerance of 20px for every layer of lines that you may have.
 Refer to ‘Topological editing’

    *For this task, you may want to watch this* `video tutorial <https://player.vimeo.com/external/316725579.hd.mp4?s=191d661ef5758730a50d4a5a2a6567fa2f70d148&profile_id=175>`_ :